 Chiffon

 Chiffon is a very light fabric usually used in layers, as an accent, or as an overlay because of its transparent and sheer style.
-Created from woven rayon or silk, this matte wedding dress material has an ethereal and floaty vibe that’s perfect for boho brides who want a romantic and whimsical appearance.
-Its airy and light structure is perfect for summer and spring weddings, and its weightless appearance helps designers create diaphanous silhouettes mimicking goddess styles.
-However, the fabric tends to be fragile, being pulled, frayed, or snagged easily.
+This matte wedding dress material is made from woven rayon or silk and has an ethereal and floaty vibe.
+Its weightless appearance helps designers create diaphanous silhouettes mimicking goddess styles.

 Crepe